-The initiatives undertaken under the Plan adhere to the following 7 principles:
+Efforts under The Plan shall conform to the following seven principles:

-- Default Digital: public administrations offer digital services (including the legible information in an automated manner) as preferred option (while maintaining other channels for those who are disconnected either by choice or by necessity).
-In Addition, public services should be provided through a single point of contact or a single window and through different channels.
+- By default: public administrations will offer digital services (including information readable in an automated way) as the preferred option (while maintaining other channels for those who are disconnected either by choice or necessity).
+In Addition, public services are required to pay through a single point of contact or a one-stop shop and through different channels.

-- Beginning of only once: will ensure that citizens and businesses provide the same information only once to public administrations.
-The government offices take action to reuse of internal these data, as permitted and with due respect the rules of data protection, in order to avoid falling additional burdens on citizens and businesses.
+- Principle of only once: are we to ensure that citizens and businesses provide the same information only once the public administrations.
+Offices of the administration take measures to re-use of these data, in accordance with what is permitted and with due respect for data protection standards, in order to prevent their relapse additional burdens on citizens and businesses.

-- Inclusion and accessibility: public administrations designed digital public services are inclusive of default and adapted to the different needs, such as the elderly and people with disabilities.
+- Inclusion and accessibility: public administrations designed digital public services that are inclusive of default and tailored to different needs, such as the elderly and persons with disabilities.

-- Openness and transparency: public administrations share information and data and allow citizens and businesses can have control of access and correction of their own data; will allow users to control the administrative processes that involve; undertake and open to interested parties (such as companies, researchers and non-profit organizations) in the design and delivery of services.
+- Openness and transparency: public administrations will share information and data and let the citizens and businesses to have control of access and correction of its own data; will allow users to control administrative processes affecting them; undertake and open to interested parties (such as companies, researchers and non-profit organizations) in the design and delivery of services.

-- Default border: public administrations deployed digital public services available relevant across borders and prevent further fragmentation, thus facilitating mobility within the Single Market.
+- Cross-border by default: public administrations to deploy public services available to relevant digital across borders and prevent further fragmentation, thereby facilitating mobility within the Único Market.

-- Interoperability default: public services are designed to operate without problems in the internal market and the organizational silos, based on the free movement of data and digital services in the European Union.
+- Interoperability default: public services are designed to work smoothly in the internal market and through the organizational silos, based on the free movement of data and digital services in the european Union.

-- Confidence and security: all initiatives will go beyond the simple fulfilment of legal framework on personal data protection and privacy and security thee, through the integration of these elements in the design phase.
-These are important preconditions for increasing confidence and assimilation of digital services.
+- Confidence and security: all initiatives iran beyond the simple fulfilment of the legal framework on the protection of personal data and privacy and security, through the integration of these elements in the design phase.
+These are important preconditions for more confidence and assimilation of digital services.

-It is, moreover, that the election by public administrations of systems and technologies, distributed or centralized, will be according to their needs, but fully respecting the requirements of interoperability agreed.
+As noted, moreover, that the election by the public administrations of systems and technologies, distributed or will be centralized, according to their needs, while respecting fully the requirements of interoperability.

-The Plan, within the strategic framework established by the strategy for a Digital market for Europa, establishes three main priorities for action and notes 20 actions to be taken by the European commission to accelerate the implementation of existing legislation and digital public services connected.
+The Plan, within the strategic framework established by the strategy for a Digital market for europe, sets out three priorities for action and identifies 20 actions to be taken by the european commission to accelerate the implementation of existing legislation and public services related digital.